konard/networth-calculator/README.md

 # networth-calculator

-A tool to calculate speed of your growth or decline
+A tool to calculate speed of your networth growth or decline.